SPECFEM/specfem3d/CUBIT_GEOCUBIT/README.md

 On MacOSX 10.10, Trelis points the system version of python2.7 (/Library/Python/2.7/site-packages) so the version of python required is `/usr/bin/python2.7`

-You could install GEOCUBIT with administrator privilege (for running script in the python tab of the Trelis GUI)
+You could install GEOCUBIT with administrator privilege (for running script in the python tab of the Cubit GUI)

 `/usr/bin/python2.7 setup.py install --install-lib=/Library/Python/2.7/site-packages/`

 and in addition if you want to run meshing scripts in python (outside of the GUI)

 ```
-export CUBITDIR=$CUBITHOME #for example /Applications/Trelis-16.0.app
+export CUBITDIR=$CUBITHOME
 export PYTHONPATH=$CUBITDIR/contents/MacOS:$PYTHONPATH
 export CUBITLIB=$CUBITDIR/contents/MacOS
 export DYLD_LIBRARY_PATH=$CUBITDIR/contents/MacOS:${DYLD_LIBRARY_PATH}